esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 ## Run Only Relevant Jest Tests on Git Commit to Avoid Breakages

-Running the tests on commit is a way to avoid breaking the application and not ha
+Running the tests on commit is a way to avoid breaking the application and not having to wait for them to be run in the CI.
+However this can be very slow if we need to run all of them each time.
+It would nice to just run it for the files that have been affected!

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc1NjUyOTI1MywxNTI1MTU4NTI0LC04OT
+eyJoaXN0b3J5IjpbLTEzMjg4MDc1OTMsMTUyNTE1ODUyNCwtOD
-Q4OTY0MSwtNTEwNTcwODA2LDEzNTQ2Njg5MTUsLTExNDEyNzM3
+k0ODk2NDEsLTUxMDU3MDgwNiwxMzU0NjY4OTE1LC0xMTQxMjcz
-MDUsLTg2MTY5NTA1NCwtMTcwMDU1MTg5NywxOTk3MDAxNjkwLD
+NzA1LC04NjE2OTUwNTQsLTE3MDA1NTE4OTcsMTk5NzAwMTY5MC
-QzMDA5Mjk1NCw5Mjc4MDg0ODIsMTYyMTM4OTczMywyMDYxOTcz
+w0MzAwOTI5NTQsOTI3ODA4NDgyLDE2MjEzODk3MzMsMjA2MTk3
-NTIsLTEzNjg3ODM5NTQsNzQ5NjI2NzMzLC03MDI2MTgxNCw2Mj
+MzUyLC0xMzY4NzgzOTU0LDc0OTYyNjczMywtNzAyNjE4MTQsNj
-YyMjEsMTQxNzM5OTU5NCwtNjU3MzkzODU1LDEwMDk2NDUyODdd
+I2MjIxLDE0MTczOTk1OTQsLTY1NzM5Mzg1NSwxMDA5NjQ1Mjg3
-fQ==
+XX0=
 -->